Craig Hall (rugby league, born 1988): Leigh Centurions (2018)

-Hull Kingston Rovers (2018 - 2019)
+Hull Kingston Rovers (2018 – 2019)

 It was revealed on 26 July 2018, that Hall would be returning to Hull Kingston Rovers for the remainder of the 2018 season, on a loan basis from Leigh.
 The loan-deal which involved Hall moving to the east Hull club, also saw his fellow Leigh teammate Ben Crooks come over with him in the same move.
 After a four-year exodus from the east Hull outfit, Hall would be embarking on his second-spell with one of his home town clubs.
-On the 27 July 2018, just a day after joining Hull Kingston Rovers, Hall made his second début for the club on a rain-swept evening against Hull F.C., in the final round of the regular Super League season.
+On 27 July 2018, just a day after joining Hull Kingston Rovers, Hall made his second début for the club on a rain-swept evening against Hull F.C., in the final round of the regular Super League season.

 Hall marked his return to Hull Kingston Rovers by scoring two tries and kicking a goal in the 'Hull Derby.'
-In which Hull Kingston Rovers claimed a thrilling 16-20 victory over their cross-city rivals.
+In which Hull Kingston Rovers claimed a thrilling 16–20 victory over their cross-city rivals.
 Hall picked up the Sky Sports' 'Man-of-the-Match' Award for his brilliant effort at the KCOM Stadium.
 It was revealed on 10 October 2018, that Hall would be staying at Hull Kingston Rovers following a short loan-spell from Leigh, after signing a new one-year contract.